 I always thought you had to be certified to dive at all, but found out that's only for solo dives!
 If you're with a certified dive master, you can dive with zero experience (i.e. me) down to 60ft.

 However, please make sure you're with a well-reviewed and reputable company, and that you're well-informed on pre-, during, and post- diving procedures.
 Diving can be very dangerous, and especially uncertified, you're always diving at your own risk.

-I did the MUSA tour through Aquaworld, who I highly recommend because they go the distance in terms of safety, efficiency, and great attitude.
-Aquaworld was a 30 minute drive from our hotel in Puerto Morelos, but it’s about 1 hour and 15 minutes from the main tourist strip of Cancun.
-(I realized afterward that booking my ticket through my resort cost 110USD, but on their website it’s only 50USD!)
+I did the Museo Subacuatico de Arte (MUSA) tour via Aquaworld, who I highly recommend because they go the distance in terms of safety, efficiency, and great attitude.
+Aquaworld was in Isla Mujerea, about a 30 minute drive from our hotel in Puerto Morelos, but it's about 1 hour and 15 minutes from the main tourist strip of Cancun.
+(I realized afterward that booking my ticket through my resort cost 110USD, but on their website it's only 50USD!)

 Once you get to Aquaworld you have a 1 hour training sessions where they teach you about all of the equipment—using the regulator, buoyancy control device (BCD), submersible pressure gauge (SPG), etc.

 They also taught us about equalizing our ears, the importance of not holding our breath, and how to navigate underwater properly.

 It may seem easy to be overwhelmed by the equipment and science that allows you to breathe underwater for extended periods of time, but after an hour I felt very comfortable sitting 3 meters underwater in the pool.

 Once they made sure none of us are going to panic or try to breathe out of the pressure gauge, we took a 30 minute boat ride out to Isla Mujeres for the main event.

 Once strapped up, we split into groups of around 8, including the dive master and underwater photographer, to do our “tour” of the museum and jump into the water.